ciphercules/bear-workspace/README.md

 ## Run Magic Script

 Wow, you're so pretty.
 That fur, what sheen.
 Your color, your coat.
 Wonderful.
 Let's keep working though, we'll have time to frolic later.

 1. Run `./fix-wsl-permissions.sh` to fix a bug in WSL where permissions default to 0777
-1. Reload the terminal
+1. Restart the terminal
 1. Run `./bear-with-me.sh`
-1. Restart your computer
+1. Reload the terminal
 1. Rock on

 ## Install Powerline Fonts